haydenwong7bm/inherited-glyphs-converter/README.md

  `-j` flag for using Japanese unifiable variants and `-k` flag for using Korean unifiable variants. `-r` for _not_ converting other inherited variants (e.g. 舉 → 擧)

  ### Import module
+ The `inheritedglyphs` module provides a single function `convert()` which converts a string to their inherited glyphs form.

  To use Japanese compatibility variants, specify `use_j=True`.
 For Korean compatibility variants, specify `use_k=True`.
 For _not_ converting other inherited variants, specify `use_inherited=False`.

     >>> from inheritedglyphs import *